akrsmv/gcp-cicd-ts-app-playground/README.md

 # however if you want to reload data from GCS it will complain
 BUCKET_NAME=<name of your bucket>
 GOOGLE_APPLICATION_CREDENTIALS=path to the credentials json

+# NOTE if you want to access another GCP GCS Bucket from withing your test google account
+# 1. you need to add a separate pair of above variables
+# 2. you need to pass them as environment variables to the running countainer see .github/workflows/wf-gctappapi-dev-v2.yml
+# 3. depending on the environment you want to use them, change the initialization of gcs bucket in serviceClients.ts
 ```

 `npm run web` Starts a regular react app in dev mode, default port `3000`